zixia/bbs/README.md

 ### Web

-And the web can be visited at <https://bbs.zixia.net>
+The web can be visited at <https://bbs.zixia.net>

 ## Screenshots